-7.1.1 Copyright and Licensing for Content
+8.3.1 Copyright and Licensing for Content

 The licenses for FOSS, as introduced in Section 4.3, constituted the legal incarnation of a set of practices followed for software production.
-Licenses that regulate content and data, such as the Creative Commons licences and the licences produced by the Open Knowledge Foundation have been discussed in Chapter 6.
-These licences brought the open source principles in the realms of content and data and allowed to employ FOSS principles in areas other than software, as soon as the technology made it possible for digital goods to be produced in a way similar to software.
+Licenses that regulate content and data, as discussed in Chapter 6, brought the open source principles in the realms of content and data and allowed to employ CBPP principles as soon as the technology made it possible for digital goods to be produced in a suitable way.

-Copyright's main objective has been to control access to immaterial goods in order to produce incentives for authors to create more works.
-The limited duration of copyright aims at the return of such works to the public domain, i.e., a space without legal restrictions, where other creators may make use of it in order to produce further new works.
-The advent of digital technologies in the production of the relevant material has, in a sense, intensified the life-cycle of production - public domain - re-production.
+Copyright's main objective has been to control access to immaterial goods in order to produce incentives for authors to create more works and content.
+The limited duration of copyright aims at the return of such works to the public domain, i.e., a space without legal restrictions, where other creators may make use of it in order to produce further new works and content.
+The advent of digital technologies in the production of the relevant material has, in a sense, intensified the life-cycle of production - public domain - reproduction.
 To meet the need for more material to be placed quicker in the public domain a radical reconsideration of copyright law would be required.
-Since this would not be possible due to limitations coming from international treaties, the functional or licence-based public domain was designed, i.e. the free space created by free and open licences.
+Since this would not be possible due to limitations coming from international treaties, the functional or licence-based public domain was designed, with the help of free and open licences.

-7.1.2 Legislative Instruments other than Copyright and Licensing
+8.3.2 Legislative Instruments other than Copyright and Licensing

 In terms of substantial law we have seen a number of legislative instruments other than copyright appearing.
 These aim not to control, but rather to increase access to informational resources.
-Such legislative instruments do not always make explicit reference to digital resources, and quite a few of them may have their origins in different considerations of public policy.
 In practice, many of them have appeared as a result of the direct influence of digital production both to the costs of production and the kind of value-added services possible in a digital economy.
 The cost of digital production and, most importantly, reproduction and dissemination has been and is continuously dropping.
 A prerequisit to having an economy based on vibrant value-added services is the access to a set of digital resources at the minimum possible cost.

 While the functional or license-based public domain as a regulatory instrument could liberate large parts of software, content and data on the basis of the individual preferences of the creator, this has not addressed the issue of how to introduce more content into this common pool of the commons.
-Instead, this problem has been addressed, to a great extent, with public access legislation, as a result of the need to provide access to the individual for information that involves its person.
+To a great extent, this problem has been addressed with public access legislation, as a result of the need to provide access to the individual for information that involves its person.
 Such public access would allow the public administration to be checked for its actions or, in the case of legislative documents being made available to the public, the citizen to be able to meaningfully participate in the public sphere.
 These are normally Freedom of Information Act (FOIA) type of regulation or Crown Copyright/ No Copyright Regimes on legislative material.

-Additionally, a newer form of legislation, re-use legislation has gradually made an appearance in the form of Public Sector Information (PSI) and geo-spatial data.
+Additionally, a newer form of legislation, re-use legislation has gradually made an appearance in the form of Public Sector Information (PSI).
 Such legislation has as objective not merely to provide access to information for transparency reasons but rather to allow re-use of the information in order to create value added information services.
 While PSI legislation adds more content to the common pool of resources it does not directly influence or interact with copyright law.
 Consequently, it mandates the free flow of information that has been produced with public money.

-7.1.3 Contributer Agreements as Legal Instruments beyond Licensing
+8.3.3 Contributer Agreements as Legal Instruments beyond Licensing